FarronF/limerick-council-meetings/meetings/2021/03/22-Virtual Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 5th February 2021.md

 She also pointed out the Council had received very positive feedback from the communities

-in Regeneration areas about Regeneration initiatives that had been completed.--- 6
+in Regeneration areas about Regeneration initiatives that had been completed.
+---
+6

 An amendment to the original Motion was proposed by Councillor O’ Hanlon, and seconded